 In general, bridge rounds are most appropriate for companies that have strong growth potential but need additional capital to get them over a critical hurdle.
 This could be when you’re looking to hire key employees or expand into new markets.
-It can also make sense if you’re trying to raise money before achieving product/market fit in order to build out the business and better position it for long-term success.
+It can also make sense if you’re trying to raise money before achieving product-market fit.
+This will help you build out the business and better position it for long-term success.

-Of course, it doesn’t come without its risks.
+Of course, bridge funding doesn’t come without its risks.
 If you’re not careful, bridge rounds can be a slippery slope that leads to further rounds of dilution.
-It’s important to find investors who want a long-term stake in your business rather than just capital for the sake of it and who understand what they’re getting into when they invest in your company.
+It’s important to find investors who want a long-term stake in your business rather than just capital for the sake of it.
+And who understand what they’re getting into when they invest in your company.